 I read that it was basically an app that you could use to buy and sell clothing… but I was admittedly a bit skeptical.
 I mean, isn't that idea kind of already taken?
 (Ebay does it, if nobody else.)

 But I was determined to see what so many people had seen in it.

-Here’s what I found out over the course of my research.
+Here’s what I found out over the course of my research, starting with the basics.